Naelitz/soundclip/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Productions (program output) and all related files are considered derivative works and are therefore not governed by this license.
+Productions (program output) and all related files are considered **your own projects** and are therefore not governed by this license.
 Projects you produce with this program are considered your own; you may do what you want with them as long as the copy-right notice is maintained if you distribute SoundClip along with them.
 It'd also be nice to mention SoundClip in your show booklet or to your colleagues, but that's up to you.

 ## Running SoundClip
 Make sure you have `PyGObject` and the python `gstreamer` bindings installed.
 You will need `python3`